hs-circt/hs-circt/docs/Dialects/Xlnx/Xlnx.md

 ## Introduction

 The Xlnx dialect provides a set of operations for representing and manipulating specific hardware primitives in Xilinx FPGAs.
-The initial implementation focuses on the Lookup Table (LUT) primitive, which is the most basic combinatorial logic unit in the Xilinx FPGA architecture.
+The initial implementation focused on Lookup Tables (LUTs), Multiplexers (Mux), and Flip-Flops (FFs), which are fundamental building blocks in the Xilinx FPGA architecture (initially targeting UltraScale+).

-Currently, the Xlnx dialect implements full support for 1-6 input lookup tables (LUT1-LUT6), which are the core logic elements in the UltraScale+ architecture.
+Currently, the Xlnx dialect implements full support for:
+- 1-6 input lookup tables (`xlnx.lut1` to `xlnx.lut6`, and `xlnx.lutn`)
+- Hardened multiplexers (`xlnx.muxf7`, `xlnx.muxf8`, `xlnx.muxf9`)
+- D-type flip-flops with clock enable and various controls (`xlnx.fdce`, `xlnx.fdpe`, `xlnx.fdre`, `xlnx.fdse`)

 ## Operation List